Rohanreddy-web/DSA/README.md

 # Data Structures and Algorithms (DSA)

-This repository contains implementations and solutions to various Data Structures and Algorithms (DSA) problems in multiple programming languages.
+This repository contains implementations and solutions to various Data Structures and Algorithms (DSA) problems in <h2>JAVA</h2> programming languages.
 The goal of this repository is to help beginners and advanced learners practice and master different data structures and algorithms.

 ## Contents